ORNL/cpp-proposals-pub/atomic_accessor/atomic_accessor.md

 ## P2689R2 (SG1 Issaquah 2023 discussion)

-- Renamed `atomic-ref-bounded` to `atomic.ref.bound`
+- Renamed `atomic-ref-bounded` to `atomic-ref-bound`
 - Renamed `atomic-ref-unbounded` to `atomic-ref-unbound`
 - Fixed the wording for `basic-atomic-accessor::offset`
 - Fixed the wording for `basic-atomic-accessor::access`
-- If P2616R3 is also approved, similar changes should be applied to `atomic-ref-bound` as well
+- If P2616R3 (Making std::atomic notification/wait operations usable in more situations) is also approved, similar changes should be applied to `atomic-ref-bound` as well

 ### Issaquah 2023 SG1 Polls